michelmansour/fb-power-rankings/README.md

 ### Output
-The script produces an HTML page containing team standings according to the AWP records, and a Power Matrix(tm), showing how every team would have fared against every other team.
+The script produces an HTML page containing team standings according to the AWP records, and a Relative Power Matrix(tm), showing how every team would have fared against every other team.
 Sometimes I manually edit the standings to add a witty comment about how each team performed, much like professional power rankings do (but funnier).
 The output is further controlled by a stylesheet, which you are free